fxp-jim/HorizonDocs/Horizon User Guide/Sales Orders/Confirming a Sales Order.md

 4. Once you've chosen the party, click on the **confirm** button.

+⚠️ Note: Once a sales order is confirmed, you won't be able to change the customer tier, sales channel, or payment terms.

 5. Click on **Save Changes** at the bottom to keep your changes.